 Our marketing plans begin with goals and audiences.
 This makes it crystal clear who we are pursuing and for what purpose.

 Step 2: Define Your Audiences

 Defining each audience segment makes it easy to focus on exactly who you are trying to sell to.
 This method also makes it easy to track your progress by month or quarter.
-I highly recommend a DMP (Data Management Platform) if you pursue an audience-first strategy.
+Developing personas so that you can better define audience segments is a huge help.

 You can and should tie the audiences to your marketing goals.
 Connect your audiences with your business goals using content.